MigDinny/prototype-compressor/README.md

-This software is easy to use!
+This software is easy to use!!!

 Steps: